2026 United States Senate elections: Louisiana

-Two-term Republican Bill Cassidy was reelected in 2020 with 59.3% of the vote in the first round of the "Louisiana primary" and is running for reelection to a third term.
-The "Louisiana primary" has since been eliminated, and this election will use partisan primaries.
-Party primaries will be closed to members of other parties, though voters unaffiliated with a party may vote in either the Democratic or Republican primary.
+Two-term Republican Bill Cassidy was reelected in 2020 with 59.3% of the vote in the first round of the "Louisiana primary" and ran for reelection to a third term, but placed a distant third in the jungle primary.
+The Louisiana primary system had since been eliminated in favor of partisan primaries, which were closed to members of other parties but open to unaffiliated voters.